ProfAG/card/README.md

  # Profile card
-This is my first profile card project which made for my school.
+This is my first profile card project which made for my school.:mortar_board:

 ## Built With